[Ansible] I wrote a playbook to build an AWS network

 Role

-Ansible allows you to modularize playbooks into units called "roles."
+Ansible allows you to modularize Playbooks into units called "Roles," each representing a specific role.

-In this example, we will create a separate role called "aws_vpc" and include it from the main playbook.
+In this case, we'll create a separate Role called "aws_vpc" and include it from the main Playbook.

 root@DESKTOP-MOGIJIA:/opt/playbook/aws-vpc-2layer# cat roles/aws_vpc/tasks/main.yml --- # tasks file for aws_vpc - name: create_vpc ec2_vpc_net: name: "{{ vpc_name }}" cidr_block: "{{ vpc_cidr }}" region: "{{ region }}" dns_hostnames: yes dns_support: yes register: vpc_info # PUBLIC_SUBNET create - name: create_public_subnet ec2_vpc_subnet: vpc_id: "{{ vpc_info.vpc.id }}" cidr: "{{ item.pub_subnet_cidr }}" az: "{{ item.subnet_az }}" region: "{{ region }}" resource_tags: { "Name":"{{ item.pub_subnet_name }}" } register: pubsub_info with_items: - "{{ pub_subnet }}" # PRIVATE_SUBNET creation - name: create_private_subnet ec2_vpc_subnet: vpc_id: "{{ vpc_info.vpc.id }}" cidr: "{{ item.pri_subnet_cidr }}" az: "{{ item.subnet_az }}" region: "{{ region }}" resource_tags: { "Name":"{{ item.pri_subnet_name }}" } register: prisub_info with_items: - "{{ pri_subnet }}" # Create IGW - name: create_igw ec2_vpc_igw: vpc_id: "{{ vpc_info.vpc.id }}" region: "{{ region }}" tags: { "Name":"{{ igw_name }}" } register: igw_info # Create ROUTETABLE (IGW) - name: create_route_table ec2_vpc_route_table: vpc_id: "{{ vpc_info.vpc.id }}" subnets: "{{ atache_igw_subnet }}" routes: - dest: 0.0.0.0/0 gateway_id: "{{ igw_info.gateway_id }}" region: "{{ region }}" resource_tags: { "Name":"{{ rttable_pub_name }}" }

-Also, various values are converted into variables so that they can be changed later.
+Additionally, we'll store various values as variables so they can be changed later.

 Defining variables